ycechungAI/goose/documentation/docs/guides/recipes/session-recipes.md

 <Tabs groupId="interface">
   <TabItem value="ui" label="Goose Desktop" default>

-  1. Open the recipe using a direct link or manual URL entry:
+  1. Open the recipe using a direct link or manual URL entry, or from your Recipe library:

-     - **Direct Link**
+     **Direct Link:**

-       - Click a recipe link shared with you
+         1. Click a recipe link shared with you
-       - The recipe will automatically open in Goose Desktop

-     - **Manual URL Entry**
+     **Manual URL Entry:**

-       - Copy a recipe URL
-       - Paste it into your browser's address bar
+         1. Paste a recipe link into your browser's address bar
-       - You will see a prompt to "Open Goose"
-       - Goose Desktop will open with the recipe
+         2. Press `Enter` and click the `Open Goose.app` prompt

+     **Recipe Library:**

+         1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar
+         2. Click `Recipes` in the sidebar
+         3. Find your recipe in the Recipe Library
+         4. Click `Use` next to the recipe you want to open

-  2. If the recipe contains parameters, enter your values in the **Recipe Parameters** dialog and click **Start Recipe**.
+  2. If the recipe contains parameters, enter your values in the `Recipe Parameters` dialog and click `Start Recipe`.

      Parameters are dynamic values used in the recipe: